rhn-1k/samsung-developer/README.md

 `patched_vbmeta.tar` file will be available in the Artifacts, Flash it in Odin's `AP` slot.

-**`please make sure the file inside the tar ends with .img, if not just extract it and flash normally.`**
+`please make sure the file inside the tar ends with .img, if not just extract it and flash normally`
----

 ## Disclaimer